dicato/talks/boston_python_08_27_2015/boston_python_08_27_2015.md

 <!--

+What are events?
+You might be familiar with them from other event-loops (GTK/QT): button clicks, etc.

 The reactor is the Twisted event loop.
 The reactor provides APIs for networking, threading, dispatching events, and more.

+Most APIs will not be touched by users.

 -->